 What is the storage limit of the unit?

-The storage limit is approximately 24 GB.
-The currently available storage is displayed on the Zantiks Control Console Home page.
+The storage limit is approximately 120 GB.
+The available storage is displayed on the Zantiks Control Console Home page.
 When the storage is low, this will be highlighted in red.
 You can download files and delete them from the unit when you wish to free up more space.

-Any standard well-plate can be used.
+Any standard well plate or petri-dish can be used.
 Up to 96 wells can be tracked at once.

-If you have any questions please don’t hesitate to ask us, send an email to firstname.lastname@example.org and we’ll get back to you as soon as we can.
+If you have any questions please do not hesitate to contact us and we will get back to you as soon as we can.